ramyardaneshgar/CybersecurityAttorney.com-Mapping-NIST-SP-800-53/README.md

 ## Control-to-Regulation Mapping

-To create defensible security architectures, it's essential to understand how specific NIST controls align with statutory language in data protection laws.
+It's essential to understand how specific NIST controls align with statutory language in data protection laws.
 Below is a selection of NIST controls mapped to their relevant regulatory counterparts under GDPR, CCPA, and HIPAA.
 This mapping is not one-to-one but rather based on functional equivalency and risk alignment.

 | NIST Control ID | Control Title | GDPR Mapping | CCPA/CPRA | HIPAA Security Rule |
 |----------------|---------------|--------------|-----------|----------------------|